|Degrees:||B.A. (Toronto), M.A., Ph.D. (McGill), Postdoc (U of California, Berkeley)|

 - SSHRC Standard Research Grant (2002-2006)

-Open Houses: The Architectural Idea, the Rise of the Novel, and Nineteenth-Century Modernity.
-Philadelphia: Univ. of Penn P. Forthcoming 2018.
+Open Houses: Poverty, the Novel, and the Architectural Idea in Nineteenth-Century Britain.
+Philadelphia: Univ. of Penn P, 2018.

 Culture and Adultery: The Novel, the Newspaper, and the Law, 1857-1914.
 Philadelphia: Univ. of Penn P [New Cultural Studies Series], 1999.